tanc7/Facerider/README.md

 # Known Issues

 Running the --filepwn and --browsersniper options throws an error from the mitmf app.
 It is unable to connect to the msfrpcd service no matter how hard I try.
 This partly has to do with the changes that Rapid7 added to their msfrpc daemon and the fact that **mitmf has been a abandoned project since 2015.
 I am still WORKING on resolving this.**

+# Don't forget to update your sources.list!

+If you just installed Nethunter, you may have realized it is using the nonexistent Sana repositories, predating Kali linux rolling.
+Because of that, you are unable to apt-get update.

+All this can be fixed by updating your sources.list, in Total Commander

+1. Navigate to /data/local/nhsystem/kali-armrf/etc/apt
+2. Edit the sources.list file to have the following entries instead

+<code>deb http://http.kali.org/kali kali-rolling main non-free contrib</code>